HL7/fhir-pacio-adi/input/pagecontent/index.md

             <li>Examples: The section that contains examples of advance directive information that is conformant to the profiles of this guide.</li>
         </ul>
     </li>
+    <li>Release Notes: A summary of changes from the PACIO ADI STU1 release.</li>
     <li>Downloads: This page provides links to downloadable artifacts.</li>
 </ul>